nanyi5452/ios_style_3Danimated_picker/README.md

 # an ios style picker
-an ios-styled picker, with 3d animation.
+an ios-styled picker, with 3D tilting.

 how does it look?